SUSMIT27/CS6910_Assignment3/README.md

 print(" f1 Number of training samples: ", len(X_train))
 print("f1 Number of test samples: ", len(X_test))
 ```
-<b> Then you can RUN the file either on run buttton of notebook or
+<b> Then you can RUN the file either on run button of notebook or
   python file_name.py on pc </b><br>
 <b> Recommended : </b>  to run on notebooks online provide option of GPU which is important requirement of this code.